mixu/mg/readme.md

 ## Getting started

+## Changelog

+`v1.1.x`: The `collection` property on models is now called `collectionType` to avoid collisions with the Backbone `collection` property.
+If you receive an error such as "A "url" property or function must be specified", you are probably missing the collectionType property and hence attempting to fetch a plain Backbone.Collection.

 ### Define model relations

 To set up `mg` hydration, define a `rels` property.
 For example, to have `Post.author` be hydrated as an instance of `Person`: